Richard Edwards (educator)

 Richard Edwards (December 23, 1822 – March 7, 1908) was a Welsh-American educator from Ceredigion (Cardiganshire).
-Emigrating to the United States with his family when he was a child, Edwards studied at the State Normal School in Bridgewater, Massachusetts and Rensselaer Polytechnic Institute in Troy, New York.
+After emigrating to the United States with his family when he was a child, Edwards studied at the State Normal School in Bridgewater, Massachusetts and Rensselaer Polytechnic Institute in Troy, New York.
 He then led a number of schools: the Boys' High School in Salem, Massachusetts (1853–1854); the State Normal School in Salem (1854–1857); the Normal School in St. Louis, Missouri (1857–1861); Illinois State Normal University (1862–1876); and Blackburn University(1891–1893).
 From 1887 to 1891, he served as the Illinois Superintendent of Public Instruction.

 Early life

 Richard Edwards was born in Lledrod, Wales, on December 23, 1822.
 The son of Richard and Ann (Jones), Edwards was raised on the family farm until his family immigrated to the United States in 1833, settling in Ohio.
 In October 1844, Edwards took a teaching job, and after one term he enrolled in the State Normal School in Bridgewater, Massachusetts.
 He then studied and taught at Rensselaer Polytechnic Institute in Troy, New York.
 Edwards married Betsey J. Samson on July 5, 1849, and they had nine children together.
 Edwards graduated from the Bridgewater Normal in 1846 and taught there from 1848 until 1853.